 Older Adults and Families — Nevada Interprofessional Healthy Aging Network

-Best practices for treating older Americans through telehealth
+Best practices for treating older adults through telehealth

-- Be understanding that your patients might not be digitally literate or have a basic understanding of how video calls work.
+- Understand that your patients might not be digitally literate or have a basic understanding of how video calls work.

-- Be flexible and consider other non-video telehealth options such as phone calls or answering follow up questions via email.
+- Consider other non-video telehealth options such as phone calls or answering follow up questions via email.

 - Allow extra time during the first few telehealth appointments with an older patient.
 They may need more time to figure out how to get online and logged into the video chat.